localrivet/gomcp/docs/content/docs/create-client.md

 ## Initializing the Client (`client` package)

-The `client` package provides a `Client` struct that manages the connection and communication flow using the SSE+HTTP transport.
+The `client` package provides a `Client` struct that manages the connection and communication flow.
+It works with different underlying transport mechanisms provided during initialization.

 ```go
 package main